 Resonance Control In Your Equipment:

-We will examine this month the problems with the internal resonance problems in your beloved equipment and a tweak that will fix this problem.
+We will examine the problems with the internal resonance problems in your beloved equipment and a tweak that will fix this problem.

 Equipment, out of necessity, include covers and enclosures in their design.
 This is to keep little fingers and sometimes big fingers from probing around, lessoning damage and ambulance calls.